-A weekly Wednesday clinic will be held from February 2020 at Developmental Paediatrics to provide ready access to a sub-specialty paediatric infectious diseases service that can assist with the following:
+Adam and Phoebe offer twice-weekly clinics to provide prompt access to a specialist paediatric infectious disease service that can assist with the following:

 - Acute febrile illnesses